inossidabile/grunt-ftpush/README.md

 - **dest** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
 Please note that the definitions should be relative to the project root
 - **keep** - an array of paths that should be kept on the server even when they are not presented locally.
 The definitions should be relative to `dest`.
+- **simple** - if set to `true`, task will upload modified files and quit, it will NOT remove redundant files and directories at the server side.

 ## Options